-Our evaluation of the directors' assessment of the group's and the Parent Company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the group's and the parent company's ability to continue to adopt the going concern basis of accounting included:

-- · Discussion with management on progress of research programs in the year as well as future developments; - Evaluation of management's modelling and assessment of any key assumptions contained within the cash flow forecasts.
+- · Discussion with management on progress of research programs in the year as well as future developments; - Obtaining management's cash flow forecasts for the period to 31 December 2024, testing the mathematical accuracy of the calculations and assessing the completeness and accuracy of the data used; and - · Evaluation of management's assessment of key assumptions contained within the cash flow forecasts.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group's and the Parent Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group's and the parent company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.